Treyor/web-shop/README.md

 # Little mention

-I understand that inline styles are bad practice, but as it's training project, i was concentrated on main goals.
+I understand that inline styles are bad practice, but as it's training project i was concentrated on main goals.
 But in near future inline styles will be replaced with styled-components approach

 # Getting Started with Create React App